 Age Of Order

 Now is where we deviate from the vanilla ending slightly.
-We achieve this Elden Ring ending by completing the NPC Questline for Goldmask and Brother Corhyn.
-By doing so we unlock the Mending Rune Of Perfect Order, an item you can pick up from a dead gold mask.
+We achieve this ending by completing the NPC Questline for Goldmask and Brother Corhyn.

-After having slain Radagon and the Elden Beast we can choose to mend the Elden Ring with this rune.
-After doing so the world becomes decrepit and the sky is consumed by rot.
-The tree has lost its golden luster and turned a ghostly white.
-The throne is consumed by a damp fog and this has ushered in a new age blessed by despair.
+As a result, the world becomes decrepit, and the sky is consumed by rot.
+The once-golden urd tree loses its luster and turns ghostly white.
+The throne is shrouded in damp fog, ushering in a new age blessed by despair.

 Lord Of Frenzied Flame

 Another one of the three unique endings but known superficially as the bad ending.
 This can be achieved not by the means of any rune but rather by interacting with the Three Fingers at any point before the final boss.

 After meeting the Three Fingers, you are marked with burns.

 Upon defeating Radagon and the Elden Beast, you become the Lord of the Frenzied Flame.

 Your head is replaced by a chaos flame orb, and the urd tree is burned to ashes.